astelvida/gif-term/readme.md

 Type: `string`

-The text input that you want to translate into a gif. 🌈 Emojis are also supported! 🌈 <br>
+The text input that you want to translate into a gif.
-If no text is entered, you'll get a pretty timelapse gif.
+Works with emojis too! 🌈

 #### options